awslabs/aws-crt-kotlin/CONTRIBUTING.md

 - **chore**: Changes to the build process or auxiliary tools and libraries such as documentation generation
 - **ci**: Changes to CI/CD scripts and tooling

-#### Scope

-The scope is optional but should be included when possible and refer to a module that is being touched.
-Examples:

-- codegen
-- rt (optionally the target platform e.g. rt-android)

 #### Subject

 The subject contains succinct description of the change: